hai-gen/2024/index.md

 # Submissions

-Submissions will take the form of papers and demos, following CEUR publication guidelines.
+Submissions will take the form of papers & demos (to be published with CEUR) as well as non-archival extended abstracts for our poster session.
+All submission types should be following CEUR publication guidelines.
 Please see the [Call for Participation](cfp) for relevant topics and submission instructions.